-Financial assets: Classification; Cash and cash equivalents Fair value through profit or loss Term deposit Fair value through profit or loss Accounts and other receivables Loans and receivables Investments Fair value through profit or loss of Available-for-sale Financial liabilities: Classification: Accounts payable and due to related party Other financial liabilities Financial assets
+Classification:

+Fair value through profit or loss

+Fair value through profit or loss

+Loans and receivables

+Fair value through profit or loss of Available-for-sale

+Classification:

+Other financial liabilities

+Financial assets

 The Company recognizes and derecognizes all financial assets on the trade date.
 It derecognizes a financial asset only when the contractual rights to the cash flows from the asset expire, or when it transfers the financial asset and substantially all the risks and rewards of its ownership to another entity.
 It classifies financial assets into the following specified categories: financial assets 'fair value through profit or loss' (FVTPL), 'held-to-maturity' investments, 'available-for-sale' financial assets and 'loans and receivables'.